PTSD: National Center for PTSD

 Peer support groups are a place where you can discuss day-to-day problems with other people who have been through trauma.
 Support groups have not been shown to reduce PTSD symptoms, but they can help you feel better in other ways.
-Because they can give you a sense of connection to other people, a peer support group could be a great addition to your treatment, or something you do after you finish an evidence-based treatment (PDF) for PTSD.
+Because they can give you a sense of connection to other people, a peer support group could be a great addition to your treatment.
 Support groups can also help family members or friends who are caring for someone with PTSD.

 Remember, if you are suffering from PTSD, is it important that you get treatment for PTSD as well.
 An evidence-based treatment provides the best chance of recovery from PTSD.

 What are peer support groups like?

 Peer support groups are led by someone like you who has been through a trauma.
 Groups often meet in person, but many groups also provide online (Internet) support.

 Sharing your story with others may help you feel more comfortable talking about your trauma.
 Or it may help to listen to other people talk about their experiences with a similar trauma.
 Peer support groups can help you cope with memories of the trauma or other parts of your life that you are having trouble dealing with as a result of the event.
 You may learn to deal with emotions such as anger, shame, guilt, and fear if you open up to others who understand.